 Another short one, basically it means "Good things come in small packages".

-Scottish words and Scottish slang is colorful, but it's also confusing, amusing or can seem downright 'strange'.
+Scottish words and slang can be colorful, but it's also confusing, amusing or even sometimes downright 'strange'.

-Many of these Scottish words are ones I heard daily growing up, others aren't used too often, but they're all great example of Scottish-English at it's best.......
+Many of these words are common, others aren't used too often, but they're all great examples of Scottish-English at it's best.......